rruggiero/HE3D-DLT180-Kossel-delta-3d-printer-firmware/README.md

 Another value tht you may be affected by is the "DELTA_RADIUS".
 The Delta radius can be used to compensate for variations in your hot bed straightness.
 The rule is as follows:

-* If the nozzle touches the centre point but not the outside points = The hot bed is __CONVEX__ - Adjust down the DELTA_RADIUS e.g.: from 2.0 to 1.0
+* If the nozzle touches the centre point but not the outside points, then the hot bed is __CONVEX: Adjust down the DELTA_RADIUS__ _e.g.: from 2.0 to 1.0_

-* If the nozzle touches outside points but not the centre point = __CONCAVE__ - Adjust up the DELTA_RADIUS e.g.: from 2.0 to 3.0
+* If the nozzle touches outside points but not the centre point, then the hot bed is __CONCAVE: Adjust up the DELTA_RADIUS__ _e.g.: from 2.0 to 3.0_

 Best of luck,

 __Rick Ruggiero__

 email: rick.ruggiero@gmail.com